byett/dsd/Nexys-A7/Lab-5/README.md

 #### C) Add a second wail instance to drive the right audio channel

 * Use different high and low tone limits and wailing speed for the right audio channel

+* Note: you will need headphones or another wired device with left and right audio output channels to hear both channels at once.
+If you do not have immediate access to such a device, modify your code to include a button press that toggles the primary output between the left and right audio channels in some way.